 NFTs were all the rage in the first half of 2022, and are still running strong for many brands.
 Most brands are exploring NFTs and Web3 as a silo of their brand as they learn and grow.

-The reality from a loyalty perspective is that while you can go deep and get super creative the best practice is to leverage the NFTs and the Web3 experiences you’re creating for the brand and overlay your loyalty experience.
+The reality from a loyalty perspective is that, while you can go deep and get super creative, the best practice is to leverage the NFTs and the Web3 experiences you’re creating for the brand and overlay your loyalty experience.
 People can earn NFTs as part of their activity/interaction with your brand.
 The Web3 experience can include badges for participation.
-Those badges can have a value; reiterating the point I made earlier these are simply- another currency.
+Those badges can have a value, reiterating the point I made earlier these are simply another currency.

-Imagine, you are a customer of two grocery stores in your neighborhood.
+Imagine, you’re a customer of two grocery stores in your neighborhood.
 One store showers you with discounts.
 One store takes the time to know who you are, who your family is, your dietary needs and other such details.
 They offer you recipes based on what they’ve learned and make it really easy for you to buy the ingredients needed to make these meals.
 Where would you shop more?
 At the place that knows you and makes you feel comfortable?
 Or the one who gives you discounts on items you don’t want or need?
 Recognition goes a long way!

-Heard on the street No. 5- “Customer loyalty programs are not for the younger generations.
+Frequently heard loyalty statement #5: “Customer loyalty programs are not for the younger generations.
 Millennial and Gen Z are not interested in loyalty programs.”

 By observation and analysis, I can positively say that loyalty initiatives are evolving.
 They’re finally beginning to evolve to meet the needs, and the demands, of the younger generations.